 - Prop your head up with pillows and avoid lying flat.

 - Be careful when you’re drinking.
 Don’t rinse your mouth, swish water around in it, nor spit out.
-Do not use a straw as it can dislodge the clot.
 After 12 hours you can gently rinse as advised by your dentist.

 - No smoking.